Guide for Authors

 • Standards of Objectivity

-• Acknowledgement of Source
+• Acknowledgment of Source

 • Disclosure and Conflicts of Interest